aida-ugent/CSNE/README.md

 ## Reproducing Experiments
 In order to reproduce the CSNE results in the paper the following steps are necessary:

+1. Download and install the EvalNE library as instructed [here](https://github.com/Dru-Mara/EvalNE)
-1. Install CSNE dependencies as shown in the [Installation](#Installation) section above
+2. Install CSNE as shown in the [Installation](#Installation) section above (preferably in its own virtualenv)
-2. Download the datasets:
+3. Download the datasets:

     * [Slashdot(a)](https://snap.stanford.edu/data/soc-sign-Slashdot081106.html)
     * [Slashdot(b)](https://snap.stanford.edu/data/soc-sign-Slashdot090216.html)